ta4j/ta4j-wiki/Trading-strategies.md

 # Trading Strategies

 A strategy in ta4j pairs **entry** and **exit** rules to generate trades.
-This section explains how to model those rules, combine them into reusable strategies, and take advantage of features introduced in 0.19 and enhanced in 0.21.0.
+This section explains how to model those rules, combine them into reusable strategies, and run the same logic across quick backtests, batch optimization, and live or paper adapters built on the unified `BaseTradingRecord` stack.

 ## Trading rules